OLC-Bioinformatics/ConFindr/docs/usage.md

 The run shouldn't take too long - depending on how powerful your machine is, it will most likely take 2 or 3 minutes.
 Once the run is done, you'll be able to inspect your results.
 The `ContamStatus` column should read `True`, and the `NumContamSNVs` column should have a value somewhere around 40.

+# Usage with a Docker Install

+If you used Docker to install ConFindr, usage will be slightly different.
+Assuming you have the `databases` from the [Installation](install.md) step and `example-data` from above in your current working directory, the command to run ConFindr would be:

+`docker run -it -v /path/to/current/directory/:/data olcbioinformatics/confindr confindr.py -i /data/example-data -o /data/output -d /data/databases`

+You should see the same output to the terminal that was mentioned above, and have the same output files in a folder called `output` in your current working directory.

 ## Interpreting ConFindr Results